idaholab/moose/modules/solid_properties/doc/content/source/materials/ThermalGraphiteProperties.md

 manufacturing process, and oxidation state, so manufacturer-specific properties, if available, are preferred to the use of this material.

-Isobaric specific heat is calculated from [cite:butland].
-Thermal conductivity is calculated from a curve fit of tabulated data in [cite:mceligot] for G-348 isotropic graphite.
+Isobaric specific heat is calculated from [!cite](butland).
+Thermal conductivity is calculated from a curve fit of tabulated data in [!cite](mceligot) for G-348 isotropic graphite.
-Density is calculated given a room temperature density and an estimation of an average thermal expansion coefficient from 20$\degree$C to the temperature of interest according to thermal expansion data in [cite:baker].
+Density is calculated given a room temperature density and an estimation of an average thermal expansion coefficient from 20$\degree$C to the temperature of interest according to thermal expansion data in [!cite](baker).
 Molar mass is calculated assuming pure elemental graphite.

 ## Range of Validity